Skip to main content

 For possible index types please head to Index Types.
 Please try out ANODE index, our new invention.

+In the above example, size indicates the vector size, and index_type is one of the possible indexes that we have documented at Index Types.
+Let’s start with HNSW for now.
 As a next step let’s create a collection.
 Collections are like tables for us.
 They allow us to organize vectors and their indexes into same location for data locality.
 You can learn more with storage system doc.

 Create collection